Detachedfromexistence/Detachedfromexistence/README.md

 . i may be akward first or weird, sorry.

-. im mostly offtab all the time.
+. im mostly offtab all the time, w2i.

 ‎. i like cute lil intreactions:> tho, please be mindfull dont do very freaky stuff.